Skip to Content

 • Removal of the other party or child from health insurance coverage

-At What Age can a Child Refuse Visitation in Maine?
+At What Age Can a Child Refuse Visitation in Maine?

 In Maine, once a child turns 18 they can refuse visitation from a parent.
 Until the child reaches the age of majority, the parents are still responsible for parental rights and responsibilities for that child, including what the child’s residence will be.
 Before 18, the parents still get to decide where they will live.
 If there was a court order and even if the child did not want to go to the other parent's house, the child still has to go to the other parent's home.
 If there is a problem happening over a period of time, you can seek to modify the court order.
 If there is an emergency that implicates the child’s safety, contact the other parent and discuss if a temporary change in plans can be made by agreement.
 Sometimes the refusing child will not even get in the car.
 You should use your best efforts to persuade the child to go, and if unsuccessful, call the child’s other parent to try to make alternate plans.